-- Buildings should be developed with minimal street setbacks, with parking located behind the building, and with an emphasis on minimizing pedestrian obstacles to accessing businesses. - To increase pedestrian and transit accessibility, street cuts should be limited as much as possible to reduce interruptions of the streetscape, tree plots, and sidewalks. - Affordable housing units are an important component of the Urban Corridor district. - Access to public transit service is an important component of the Urban Corridor district. - Connections to a network of City trails, paths, and bikeways create access to other destinations and provide active, healthy means of transportation. - Districts are located along major roadways in order to provide convenient pedestrian, bicycle, transit, automobile, and truck (e.g. delivery) access. - In new development or redevelopment projects, utilities could be placed underground where feasible and located so as to minimize potential conflicts with trees and other landscaping features. - Consider opportunities for infill and redevelopment to increase residential densities, with housing types such as duplex, triplex and fourplex buildings, courtyard apartments, bungalow courts, townhouses, row houses and live/work spaces. - Support incentive programs that increase owner occupancy and affordability (including approaches promoting both permanent affordability and home ownership for all income levels).
+- Buildings should be developed with minimal street setbacks, with parking located behind the building, and with an emphasis on minimizing pedestrian obstacles to accessing businesses. - To increase pedestrian and transit accessibility, street cuts should be limited as much as possible to reduce interruptions of the streetscape, tree plots, and sidewalks. - Development and redevelopment within the district is particularly suited to high-density residential and mixed residential/commercial use and taller building heights, with the possibility of three or four-story buildings. - Affordable housing units are an important component of the Urban Corridor district. - Access to public transit service is an important component of the Urban Corridor district. - Connections to a network of City trails, paths, and bikeways create access to other destinations and provide active, healthy means of transportation. - Districts are located along major roadways in order to provide convenient pedestrian, bicycle, transit, automobile, and truck (e.g. delivery) access. - In new development or redevelopment projects, utilities should be placed underground where feasible and located so as to minimize potential conflicts with trees and other landscaping features. - Consider opportunities for infill and redevelopment to increase residential densities, with housing types such as duplex, triplex and fourplex buildings, courtyard apartments, bungalow courts, townhouses, row houses and live/work spaces.
+In order to preserve the character of existing single family neighborhoods, this increased residential density and diversity in housing types should be located outside those neighborhoods. - Support incentive programs that increase owner occupancy and affordability (including approaches promoting both permanent affordability and home ownership for all income levels). - Create public on-street parking along the Urban Corridor district where feasible.

-Regional Activity Center
+Regional Activity Center Background and Intent

-Background and Intent: The Regional Activity Center district is a large regional commercial area that provides high intensity retail activity.
+The Regional Activity Center district is a large regional commercial area that provides high intensity retail activity.
 The district serves both the Bloomington community and other communities in the region.
 Regional Activity Centers contain higher intensity uses such as national retailers, offices, food services, lodging, and entertainment.
 Uses in the Regional Activity Center will include typical "big box" and/or "anchor" retailers.
-Largescale department stores, movie theatres, hardware/home improvement stores, and similar uses are typically located in these centers.
+Large-scale department stores, movie theatres, hardware/home improvement stores, and similar uses are typically located in these centers.
 Accessory uses, such as restaurants, banks, or additional retail stores are supported.
-The district may also incorporate medium- to high-density multifamily residential uses.
+The district may also incorporate mediumto high-density multifamily residential uses.
 As the City continues to urbanize, this district must shift the existing dominant automobile orientation to a more balanced orientation by increasing access for transit, bicycle, and walking modes of transportation.
 The main purpose of the district is to provide semi-urban activity centers that complement, rather that compete with, the Downtown district.